LasLabs/docker-odoo/README.md

 Start an Odoo Instance
 ----------------------

+The below command will run a container with the latest version of Odoo:

+    docker run -p 8069:8069 --name odoo --link db:db -t laslabs/alpine-odoo:latest

+You can run different versions by using the appropriate tag:

+    # Version 10
+    docker run -p 8069:8069 --name odoo --link db:db -t laslabs/alpine-odoo:10.0
+    # Version 9
+    docker run -p 8069:8069 --name odoo --link db:db -t laslabs/alpine-odoo:9.0
+    # Version 8
-    docker run -p 8069:8069 --name odoo --link db:db -t laslabs/alpine-odoo
+    docker run -p 8069:8069 --name odoo --link db:db -t laslabs/alpine-odoo:8.0

-The alias of the container running Postgres must be db for Odoo to be able to connect to the Postgres server.
+The alias of the container running Postgres must be `db` for Odoo to be able to connect to the Postgres server by using default options.
+See the [Environment Variables](#environment-variables) section for more information on how to change this.

 Stop and Restart an Odoo Instance
 ---------------------------------